-Killer of Heather Heyer pleads guilty to hate crimes tied to Charlottesville riot
+Killer of Heather Heyer pleads guilty to hate crimes tied to Virginia riot

 Trump was criticized from the left and right for initially saying there were “fine people on both sides” of a dispute between neo-Nazis and their opponents.
 Subsequent alt-right gatherings failed to draw the crowds of size that assembled in Charlottesville.

-Reporting by Gary Robertson, Additional reporting by Peter Szekely and Joseph Ax in New York and Brendan O'Brien in Milwaukee; Editing by Scott Malone, Susan Thomas and Peter Cooney
+Reporting by Gary Robertson in Charlottesville, Va.; Additional reporting by Peter Szekely and Joseph Ax in New York, and Brendan O'Brien in Milwaukee; Editing by Scott Malone, Peter Cooney and Leslie Adler